dragon7-fc/misc/algorithm/LeetCode/[Hard] [Solution] 818. Race Car.md

 ## Approach #1: Dijkstra's [Accepted]
 **Intuition**

-With some target, we have different moves we can perform (such as $k_1 = 0, 1, 2, \cdots$, using the notation from our Approach Framework), with different costs.
+With some `target`, we have different moves we can perform (such as $k_1 = 0, 1, 2, \cdots$, using the notation from our Approach Framework), with different costs.

 This is an ideal setup for Dijkstra's algorithm, which can help us find the shortest cost path in a weighted graph.